 Search engine optimization thrives on good content.

 In fact, content is one of Google's top ranking factors.
-Google prefers sites that have a lot of quality information that visitors find useful, rather than sites with minimal content.
-These "thin" websites add little value to the user, so they don't rank well.
+For SEO marketing purposes, Google prefers website designs that have a lot of quality information that visitors find useful, rather than sites with minimal content.
+These "thin" website designs add little value to the user, so they don't rank well.

 A blog is a fantastic way to include relevant, useful, original and factual information on your website.
 Every blog post is brand new page filled with keywords and fresh content for search engines to index.
 It's like getting to put up a new sign for your business with every post.
 Who wouldn't want that?